 So how do things add up?
 Is the Leica M10 better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

-Reasons to prefer the Leica M10 (Typ 3656):
+Arguments in favor of the Leica M10 (Typ 3656):